IndraGunawan/symfony-docs/reference/configuration/web_profiler.rst

 If you set this option to ``true``, the toolbar is replaced on AJAX requests.
 This only works in combination with an enabled toolbar.

-.. versionadded:: 7.3

-    The ``ajax_replace`` configuration option was introduced in Symfony 7.3.